davidlang42/roland-rds/README.md

 Although the functionality in the keyboard is great for performances, due to being an embedded system with limited controls and no keyboard, it can take a very long time to program a complex set of live set patches, and as it is tedious it is prone to human error.
 More significantly, making small changes such as changing the order of 2 patches, or inserting a single patch and shift everything else down can take hours.

-Due to these reasons, a way of editing these RDS files would be very valuable, even if not all parameter values are initially editable.
-This library is a starting point, which overtime I expect to support:
-- editing all parameter values for the live set
-- other Roland stage pianos, such as:
+## Supported Hardware
-- - RD700NX (also uses 2160byte live sets and seemingly the same structure as RD300NX but with more patches)
+The [Roland RD300NX](https://www.roland.com/au/products/rd-300nx/) ([MIDI implementation](https://static.roland.com/assets/media/pdf/RD-300NX_MI.pdf)) is currently the only supported model, however the [Roland RD700NX](https://www.roland.com/au/products/rd-700nx/) ([MIDI implementation](https://static.roland.com/assets/media/pdf/RD-700NX_MI2.pdf)) could be supported with minimal effort as it also uses 2160 byte live sets and seemingly the same structure as RD300NX but with more patches.
+This would require someone to provide example RD700NX files and assist with some testing.
+Both of these models are discontinued.

-- - RD-2000 (appears to use 5090byte live sets)
-- a GUI application to edit patches (not part of this repo, but perhaps another project someone might like to undertake)
+It is likely that the currently available [Roland RD-88](https://www.roland.com/au/products/rd-88/) ([MIDI implementation](https://static.roland.com/assets/media/pdf/RD-88_MIDI_Imple_eng03_W.pdf)) and [Roland RD-2000](https://www.roland.com/au/products/rd-2000/) ([MIDI implementation](https://static.roland.com/assets/media/pdf/RD-2000_MIDI_Imple_eng02_W.pdf)) could also be supported, however these would require substancial work as they use different size live sets (RD2000 appears to be 5090 byte).

 ## Usage